Janek21/BDBI_works_3Y1T/JanI/Computational_genomics/ex_04/README_BScBICG2425_exercise04_Izquierdo_Jan.md

 #
 # authors to appear on the title page...
 author:
-- name: Name SURNAME
+- name: Jan Izquierdo
-  myemail: your.email.user
+  myemail: jan.izquierdo
-  mydomain: your.email.domain
+  mydomain: alum.esci.upf.edu
 #
 # IMPORTANT: we need to define email as two fields (user/domain)
 #            to avoid parsing email by YAML, as in the following example.